Showing posts sorted by date for query Monocoque. Sort by relevance Show all posts

 Quincunx garden, Wyken Hall, Suffolk, England.

 When first it entered English in the 1640s, “quincunx” existed only in the vocabulary of astrologers (astrology then still a respectable science) and it was used to describe planetary alignments at a distance of five signs from one another.
-By the 1640s it had migrated to mathematics (particularly geometry) where it was used to define “an arrangement of five objects in a square, one at each corner and one in the middle”, familiar in the five pips on a playing card or spots on a di).
+By the 1640s it had migrated to mathematics (particularly geometry), applied to define “an arrangement of five objects in a square, one at each corner and one in the middle”, familiar in the five pips on a playing card or spots on a di).
 In the 1660s (possibly from dice or cards rather than the fortune-tellers), it was picked up by gardeners to describe the layout of a section of a formal garden in which one plant or shrub was placed at each corner of a square or rectangle with a fifth exactly in the centre (an arrangement in two sets of oblique rows at right angles to each other, a sense known also in the original Latin.
 In forestry, use began (as a layout tool for new plantings) early in the eighteenth century.

-Lindsay Lohan (born 2 July 1986) joins a list of the illustrious with a Mercury Quincunx MC (a planetary alignment where Mercury is 150o apart from the Medium Coeli (a Latin phrase which translates as “Midheaven” (“MC” in the jargon of astrologers)).
+Lindsay Lohan (born 2 July, 1986 at 4:40 am) joins a list of the illustrious with a Mercury Quincunx MC (a planetary alignment where Mercury is 150o apart from the Medium Coeli (a Latin phrase which translates as “Midheaven” (“MC” in the remarkably extensive jargon of astrologers)).
 In explaining the significance of the Quincunx MC, the planetary soothsayers note than when two planets lie 150o apart, “tension is created due to their lack of natural understanding or relation.
 The MC is the point where the cusp of the tenth house is found on a natal (birth) and the MC sign signifies one’s public persona.
 Now we know.

-Fluffy dice in 1974 Ford Mustang II (left), the color of the dashboard molding emblematic of what was happening in the 1970s.
-In continuous production over seven generations since 1964, the Mustang II (1973-1979) is the least fondly remembered iteration (uniquely among Mustangs, in its first season a V8 engine was not even optional) but, introduced some weeks before the first oil embargo was imposed in 1973, it was a great sales success and exceeded the company’s expectations.
-Unlike at least some of the models in all other generations, the Mustang II is a classic “Malaise era” car and not a collectable in the conventional sense of the word although they do have a residual value because the front sub-frame with its rack & pinion steering and flexible engine accommodation is prized for all sort of purposes and many have been cannibalized for this assembly alone.
-Fluffy dice are available also in designer colors (right) and as well as the familiar dots, there are some with hearts, skulls, handguns, eyes and dollar signs.
+The Mustang has been in continuous production over seven generations since a mid-season release in 1964 with the Mustang II (1973-1978) the least fondly remembered iteration (uniquely among Mustangs, in its first season a V8 engine was not even optional) but, introduced some weeks before the first oil embargo was imposed in October, 1973, being smaller and less thirsty than its rather bloated predecessor, it was a great success with sales exceeding the corporation's expectations.
+Unlike at least some of the models in all other generations, the Mustang II is a classic “Malaise era” car and not a collectable in the conventional sense of the word although there is some residual value because the front sub-frame with its rack & pinion steering and flexible engine accommodation is prized for all sort of purposes so many have been cannibalized for this assembly alone.
+Fluffy dice remain available in designer colors and as well as the familiar dots, there are some with hearts, skulls, handguns, eyes and dollar signs.
 Probably, the Mustang II and fluffy dice are a perfect match.
+Although the five-dot pattern on a di is known in the industry as the quincunx, the other five faces enjoy rather more prosaic descriptions and most just use the number:

 1 (single dot, at the center of the face): The “center dot” or “monad”.